 5. Coworking Spaces

-Another thing we read up on a lot before coming to Bali is co-working spaces.
+Another thing we read up on a lot before moving to Canggu Bali is co-working spaces.
 They are praised online, but we just couldn’t justify spending $400 per month for both of us to have unlimited internet in a place with no AC, and no real desks or chairs.
 It might be a good place to meet people, but socializing doesn’t have to cost that much.
 As our villa had decent internet, we just worked from there and socialized outside our working hours.
 We only checked out Dojo, but we know of Tropical Nomad and Outpost as well.
 I believe all have similar prices.

 6. Gym Membership

 Just like anywhere in the world, gyms differ in quality, ambiance and equipment.
 We decided to only keep an eye on the cost and opted for a very cheap, basic option.
 If this is up your alley on your plans to moving to Canggu Bali, then check out Victory Fitness.
 We got a 1 month membership at Victory Fitness, which cost us only 150k IDR ($10).
 The gym had a few out-dated machines, limited weights, no AC and was very crowded if you arrived after 9am.
 We aimed to always go at opening times so we beat the crowds.
 It worked for us for a month, but we would consider other options if we stayed in Canggu longer.